 Demons.
 Everybody’s got them in some shape or form, right?
 While on the most recent episode of Wynonna Earp, Zoie Palmer’s Jolene turned out to be an actual demon, her story, as well as Waverly’s (Dominique Provost-Chalkley) fight against her to drown out the negative thoughts she was spewing, was one that many viewers could relate to.
 Jolene breezed into Purgatory under the guise of offering up all kinds of sweet baked goods to Wynonna (Melanie Scrofano) and her gang, but it turned out she was actually the demon that Mama Earp (Megan Follows) had been fighting against and trying to save Waverly from for years.

-The TV Junkies: For most of the episode, Jolene is one of those people we’ve all ran across who seem really nice on the outside but you know is evil underneath.
-Emily mentioned that you based a lot of that character off of past run-ins you’ve had with mean girls, even as an adult.
-Can you expand on that at all?
+The TV Junkies: For most of the episode, Jolene is one of those people we’ve all ran across, the ones who seem really nice on the outside, but who you know is evil underneath.
+Emily [Andras] mentioned that you based a lot of that character off of past run-ins you’ve had with mean girls, even as an adult.
+Can you expand on that?

 In a rosé-soaked way, it started to feel almost empowering.
 But after the rest of us had confessed, I asked the questioner which of her kids she preferred.
 And you know what she said?
 ‘Mmm, I don’t really have a favourite, I love both of them completely equally.
 I guess it is possible.’
 She shrugged and went to refill her glass.
 And I wanted to scream – ‘Bullshit, lady!
 I see your giant lie!’
 But I’m not that person and she probably knew that none of us had the wherewithal to call her on it in that moment.
 She’d just gotten power over every one of us, made all of us feel badly, learned some of our ugliest feelings, and hadn’t given up a single card of her own.
 And the thing is, she wasn’t the alpha, she wasn’t a terrible person in any other way.
 I liked her!